SteveHNH/2dsteve.com/content/pages/life-rules.md

 18. Never hire the roofing people that come around after a hail storm.
 Call up a reputable local roofer for help
 19. No one can transfer the love of an object to another person.
 If the thing means nothing to you, get rid of it.
 20. Never ask a person what they did with the gift you gave them.
 After you give it, it ceases to exist in your mind.
+21. Try something a minimum of three times before writing it off.
+22. Be kind.
+For everyone is fighting a hard battle.